Inclusive Teaching at Lane

 How can faculty members welcome, engage, and support all our students?
 This year, FPD is sponsoring a series of brown bags, panel discussions, and workshops so that we as faculty may engage with definitions of inclusive teaching; learn about, consider, and implement new strategies for creating inclusive classrooms; and share ideas with our colleagues.

-If you plan to attend the Faculty Workshop, please RSVP by emailing firstname.lastname@example.org.
-FPD has limited funds to support part-time faculty participation in the workshop; the earlier you RSVP, the more likely you will be able to receive support for attendance.
-Attendance at either event will fulfill professional development requirements in diversity, social justice, and cultural competency.
+Attendance at the workshop will fulfill professional development requirements in diversity, social justice, and cultural competency.
+Faculty Professional Development has limited funds to support part-time faculty participation in the faculty workshop; the earlier you RSVP, the more likely you will be able to receive support for attendance.
+After registering, you will receive a confirmation email containing information about joining the meeting.

 Resources for Inclusive Teaching

-- Faculty Professional Development Resources Moodle Site (Please enroll here for access to recordings of sessions/workshops.
+- Faculty Professional Development Resources Moodle Site (Enroll here for access to recordings of sessions/workshops.
 You will want to click the "Enroll Me" button.
 The site will enroll you as a "student," but that won't impact your ability to access resources.)

 - Lane Community College Library's Resources for Cultural Competency